Consultation is now open, closing 28 January 2022.

 ‘Repeal and replace the Mental Health (Compulsory Assessment and Treatment) Act 1992 so that it reflects a human rights-based approach, promotes supported decision-making, aligns with the recovery and wellbeing model of mental health, and provides measures to minimise compulsory or coercive treatment.’

 Government accepted the recommendation to repeal and replace the Mental Health Act.

 Since 2019, we have been working on immediate, short-term improvements under the current legislation, alongside work to understand what issues need to be addressed in creating new mental health legislation for New Zealand.
 These activities are reflected in the three work streams below.

 - Improving service user experiences under the current Mental Health Act

 - Published new Guidelines in September 2020

-- Education and training in development
+- Education and training underway

 - Initial amendments to the current Mental Health Act to better protect people’s rights and improve safety